Creating A Virtual Tea Party

-Stay-at-home is a new reality.
-But you can still stay connected with family and friends.
-Virtual Tea Parties are the way to go!
+Let’s face it: stay-at-home is a new reality.
+But you can still stay connected with family and friends!
+Here is a complete guide to learning how to host a virtual tea party!
 Are you hesitant about running your Zoom meetings?
 These pro tips will empower you to become the tech-savvy virtual tea party hostess with the mostest.
-Follow these easy 6-steps; it’ll be a piece of cake!
+Follow these easy 6-steps.
+It’ll be a piece of cake!

 - the lawn has to be mowed,

 - the house vacuumed,

 - bathrooms cleaned (a must, especially if you have boys in the house!),